csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Note that group commit is useful even in databases with disk-resident data, not just for main-memory databases.
 If flash storage is used instead of magnetic disk for storing log records, the commit delay is significantly reduced.
 However, group commit can still be useful since it minimizes the number of pages written; this translates to performance benefits in flash storage, since pages cannot be overwritten, and the erase operation is expensive.
 (Flash storage systems remap logical pages to a pre-erased physical page, avoiding delay at the time a page is written, but the erase operation must be performed eventually as part of garbage collection of old versions of pages.)

-**26.5 Real-Time Transaction Systems**
+## 26.5 Real-Time Transaction Systems

 The integrity constraints that we have considered thus far pertain to the values stored in the database.
 In certain applications, the constraints include **deadlines** by which a task must be completed.
 Examples of such applications include plant management, traffic control, and scheduling.
 When deadlines are included, cor- rectness of an execution is no longer solely an issue of database consistency.
 Rather, we are concerned with how many deadlines are missed, and by how much time they are missed.
 Deadlines are characterized as follows:

-• **Hard deadline**.
+- **Hard deadline**.
 Serious problems, such as system crash, may occur if a task is not completed by its deadline.

-• **Firm deadline**.
+- **Firm deadline**.
 The task has zero value if it is completed after the deadline.

-• **Soft deadlines**.
+- **Soft deadlines**.
 The task has diminishing value if it is completed after the deadline, with the value approaching zero as the degree of lateness increases.

 Systems with deadlines are called **real-time systems**.
 Transaction management in real-time systems must take deadlines into ac-

 count.
 If the concurrency-control protocol determines that a transaction _Ti_ must wait, it may cause _Ti_ to miss the deadline.
 In such cases, it may be preferable to pre-empt the transaction holding the lock, and to allow _Ti_ to proceed.
 Pre-emption must be used with care, however, because the time lost by the pre-empted trans- action (due to rollback and restart) may cause the pre-empted transaction to miss its deadline.
 Unfortunately, it is difficult to determine whether rollback or waiting is preferable in a given situation.

 A major difficulty in supporting real-time constraints arises from the variance in transaction execution time.
-In the best case, all data accesses reference data in
+In the best case, all data accesses reference data in the database buffer.

-**26.6 Long-Duration Transactions 1109**

-the database buffer.
 In the worst case, each access causes a buffer page to be written to disk (preceded by the requisite log records), followed by the reading from disk of the page containing the data to be accessed.
 Because the two or more disk accesses required in the worst case take several orders of magnitude more time than the main-memory references required in the best case, transaction execution time can be estimated only very poorly if data are resident on disk.
 Hence, main-memory databases are often used if real-time constraints have to be met.

 However, even if data are resident in main memory, variances in execution time arise from lock waits, transaction aborts, and so on.
 Researchers have devoted considerable effort to concurrency control for real-time databases.
 They have extended locking protocols to provide higher priority for transactions with early deadlines.
 They have found that optimistic concurrency protocols perform well in real-time databases; that is, these protocols result in fewer missed deadlines than even the extended locking protocols.
 The bibliographical notes provide references to research in the area of real-time databases.

 In real-time systems, deadlines, rather than absolute speed, are the most important issue.
 Designing a real-time system involves ensuring that there is enough processing power to meet deadlines without requiring excessive hard- ware resources.
 Achieving this objective, despite the variance in execution time resulting from transaction management, remains a challenging problem.

-**26.6 Long-Duration Transactions**
+## 26.6 Long-Duration Transactions

 The transaction concept developed initially in the context of data-processing applications, in which most transactions are noninteractive and of short duration.
 Although the techniques presented here and earlier in Chapters 14, 15, and 16 work well in those applications, serious problems arise when this concept is applied to database systems that involve human interaction.
 Such transactions have these key properties:

-• **Long duration**.
+- **Long duration**.
 Once a human interacts with an active transaction, that trans- action becomes a **long-duration transaction** from the perspective of the com- puter, since human response time is slow relative to computer speed.
 Further- more, in design applications, the human activity may involve hours, days, or an even longer period.
 Thus, transactions may be of long duration in human terms, as well as in machine terms.

-• **Exposure of uncommitted data**.
+- **Exposure of uncommitted data**.
 Data generated and displayed to a user by a long-duration transaction are uncommitted, since the transaction may abort.
 Thus, users—and, as a result, other transactions—may be forced to read uncommitted data.
 If several users are cooperating on a project, user transactions may need to exchange data prior to transaction commit.

-• **Subtasks**.
+- **Subtasks**.
 An interactive transaction may consist of a set of subtasks initiated by the user.
 The user may wish to abort a subtask without necessarily causing the entire transaction to abort.

-**1110 Chapter 26 Advanced Transaction Processing**

-• **Recoverability**.
+- **Recoverability**.
 It is unacceptable to abort a long-duration interactive trans- action because of a system crash.
 The active transaction must be recovered to a state that existed shortly before the crash so that relatively little human work is lost.

-• **Performance**.
+- **Performance**.
 Good performance in an interactive transaction system is de- fined as fast response time.
 This definition is in contrast to that in a non- interactive system, in which high throughput (number of transactions per second) is the goal.
 Systems with high throughput make efficient use of system resources.
 However, in the case of interactive transactions, the most costly resource is the user.
 If the efficiency and satisfaction of the user is to be optimized, response time should be fast (from a human perspective).
 In those cases where a task takes a long time, response time should be predictable (that is, the variance in response times should be low), so that users can manage their time well.

 In Sections 26.6.1 through 26.6.5, we shall see why these five properties are in- compatible with the techniques presented thus far and shall discuss how those techniques can be modified to accommodate long-duration interactive transac- tions.

-**26.6.1 Nonserializable Executions**
+### 26.6.1 Nonserializable Executions

 The properties that we discussed make it impractical to enforce the requirement used in earlier chapters that only serializable schedules be permitted.
 Each of the concurrency-control protocols of Chapter 15 has adverse effects on long-duration transactions:

-• **Two-phase locking**.
+- **Two-phase locking**.
 When a lock cannot be granted, the transaction request- ing the lock is forced to wait for the data item in question to be unlocked.
 The duration of this wait is proportional to the duration of the transaction holding the lock.
 If the data item is locked by a short-duration transaction, we expect that the waiting time will be short (except in case of deadlock or extraordinary system load).
 However, if the data item is locked by a long- duration transaction, the wait will be of long duration.
 Long waiting times lead to both longer response time and an increased chance of deadlock.

-• **Graph-based protocols**.
+- **Graph-based protocols**.
 Graph-based protocols allow for locks to be released earlier than under the two-phase locking protocols, and they prevent dead- lock.
 However, they impose an ordering on the data items.
 Transactions must lock data items in a manner consistent with this ordering.
 As a result, a trans- action may have to lock more data than it needs.
 Furthermore, a transaction must hold a lock until there is no chance that the lock will be needed again.
 Thus, long-duration lock waits are likely to occur.

-• **Timestamp-based protocols**.
+- **Timestamp-based protocols**.
 Timestamp protocols never require a transac- tion to wait.
 However, they do require transactions to abort under certain cir- cumstances.
-If a long-duration transaction is aborted, a substantial amount of
+If a long-duration transaction is aborted, a substantial amount of work is lost.

-**26.6 Long-Duration Transactions 1111**

-work is lost.
 For noninteractive transactions, this lost work is a performance issue.
 For interactive transactions, the issue is also one of user satisfaction.
 It is highly undesirable for a user to find that several hours’ worth of work have been undone.

-• **Validation protocols**.
+- **Validation protocols**.
 Like timestamp-based protocols, validation protocols enforce serializability by means of transaction abort.

 Thus, it appears that the enforcement of serializability results in long-duration waits, in abort of long-duration transactions, or in both.
 There are theoretical results, cited in the bibliographical notes, that substantiate this conclusion.